Atanu-P/taskmanager/readme.md

 2. Test api url `http://localhost:3000/api`.

-### If response shows status:200 output on browser, then Api server running successfully.
+### If response shows `statusCode:200` output on browser, then Api server running successfully.

 ## Setting up MongoDB Locally

 ### Install MongoDB
 1. Download the MongoDB Community Server from the [official website](https://www.mongodb.com/try/download/community).
+2. Download the Compass (MongoDB GUI) from [official website](https://www.mongodb.com/try/download/compass).
+3. You can use Compass GUI or CLI to setup database for this project.
-2. Follow the installation instructions for your operating system.
+4. Follow the below instructions using CLI.

-### Start MongoDB
+### Start MongoDB (CLI)
 1. Open a terminal and run the following command to start the MongoDB server:
     ```bash
     mongod
     ```
 2. MongoDB should now be running on `mongodb://localhost:27017`.

-### Create Database
+### Create Database (CLI)
 1. Open another terminal window.
 2. Start the MongoDB shell using the following command:
     ```bash